Your window to apply for these tax credits opens January 2, 2019 and closes January 23, 2019.

 You cannot get the tax credit retroactively for expansion you’ve already paid for.
 You have to be awarded credit first and then all the hiring you do and the equipment and buildings you buy thereafter can count towards your credit if you win.

-Don’t Miss the January Deadline.
-The window opens January 2nd and closes January 22nd.
-Contact DCI Solutions (www.dcisolutions.net) at (888) 395-0809 to discuss how this specialized tax credit can combine with other specialized tax credits and cost savings to increase your long term corporate value by potentially millions of dollars.
+Don’t Miss the January Deadline!
+The window to apply opens January 2, 2019 and the window closes January 23, 2019.
+Contact DCI Solutions email@example.com or (888) 395-0809 to discuss how this and many other specialized tax credits could add millions to your cash flow and long-term corporate value.